 Watching Sofia, Cleo stands aside.
-In her usual calm, she opens the car door.
+In her usual calm, opens the car door.
 Sofia staggers out.
 Taking Cleo’s face in her hands, she drunkenly says: “We are alone.
-We women are always alone.”
+Women are always alone.”

 This lonely sadness is what neither woman can bear.
-Cleo goes numb; Ms. Sofia walks or runs away.
+Cleo goes numb; Ms. Sofia runs away.

 For Cleo, feeling sadness begins with facing what happens next.
 Preparing for her baby’s birth, Ms. Teresa (Veronica Garcia), Sofia’s mother, takes Cleo to buy a crib.
-Turmoil is all around; in students protesting outside; in the feelings Cleo tries to keep away.
+Turmoil is all around; in students protesting outside; in the feelings, Cleo keeps away.

 When a group of demonstrators violently run into the store; one protestor shoots another.
 Cleo suddenly sees that the shooter is Fermin; her betrayer.
 A murderer; not just an aggressive man.
 Seeing what he’s done and knowing what he’s done to her, her water breaks.

 Yet, Cleo isn’t dead or numb anymore.
 Her sadness resurrected.
 She cries.
-But, old self-protections aren’t easily given up.
+But, old self-protection isn’t easily given up.
 And, later, she sits; staring into space; quietly in despair.